hvnsweeting/uenv/README.md

 ```py
 import uenv
 ```
+it will set ENVIRONMENT variables from the .env file.

 ## Why
 Ever writing a Jupyter notebook and you want to use a token, where do you set it?